Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Prison Activist Resource Center

-PARC has a comprehensive list of legal, health care, and educational resources that is helpfully organized both by subject and by state.
-When your incarcerated clients need extra assistance, chances are you will find the best options here.
+PARC has a comprehensive list of legal, health care, and educational resources that are helpfully organized both by subject and by state.
+When your incarcerated clients need extra assistance, chances are you’ll find the best options here.

 American Society of Addiction Medicine Treatment in Correctional Settings Toolkit